rebeccapeltz/flask-cld-upload/BLOG.md

     file_to_upload = request.files['file']
 ```

-The data retrieved from the `request.files['file'] is an instance of **werkzeug.FileStorage**.
+The data retrieved from the `request.files['file']` is an instance of **werkzeug.FileStorage**.
 The object can be handed off to the Python Upload SDK function.
+Flask wraps [Werkzeug](https://palletsprojects.com/p/werkzeug/), using it to handle the details of WSGI (Web Server Gateway Interface).

 ```python
 if file_to_upload: